arangodb/docs/3.10/arangosearch-performance.md

   5   ReturnNode             1       - RETURN doc
 ```

-To define more than one attribute to sort by, simply provide multiple
+To define more than one attribute to sort by, simply add more sub-objects to
-sub-objects in the `primarySort` array:
+the `primarySort` array:

 ```json
 {